-Mark K. Schonfeld is a litigation partner in the New York office of Gibson, Dunn & Crutcher and Co-Chair of Gibson Dunn’s Securities Enforcement Practice Group.
-He is also a member of the Crisis Management and the White Collar Defense and Investigations Practice Groups.
+Mark K. Schonfeld is a litigation partner in the New York office of Gibson, Dunn & Crutcher and co-chair of Gibson Dunn’s Securities Enforcement Practice Group.
+He is also a member of the firm’s Crisis Management, Accounting Firm Advisory and Defense and White Collar Defense and Investigations Practice Groups.

 Mr. Schonfeld’s practice focuses on the representation of financial institutions, public companies, hedge funds, accounting firms and private equity firms in investigations conducted by the Securities and Exchange Commission (SEC), Department of Justice (DOJ), States Attorneys General, Financial Industry Regulatory Authority (FINRA) and other regulatory organizations.
 Mr. Schonfeld also conducts internal investigations and counsels clients on compliance and corporate governance matters.

 Benchmark Litigation recognizes Mr. Schonfeld as a Securities “Litigation Star.”
 He has been ranked as a leading lawyer in Securities Regulation and Enforcement by Chambers USA: America’s Leading Lawyers for Business.
 Chambers highlights client praise for Mr. Schonfeld’s “invaluable current knowledge of agency practice, procedure and personalities active at the SEC” and notes he is “such a calm influence with clients, but a forceful and persuasive advocate with the commission.”
 He is “one of the best lawyers in this space” and “a very strategic, seasoned professional.
 He’s measured, thoughtful and incredibly proactive in terms of keeping clients updated.
 He’s detail-oriented and produces extremely high quality work.”
 He has also been recognized by Who’s Who Legal in its guide to leading lawyers in Investigations.